serverless/examples/aws-node-env-variables-encrypted-in-a-file/README.md

 # Serverless

+IMPORTANT NOTE: As pointed out in the [AWS documentation](http://docs.aws.amazon.com/lambda/latest/dg/env_variables.html) for storing sensible the `Ciphertext` should be stored in the environment variables.
+This tutorial doesn't go into that yet, but we will update it soon accordingly.

 This example demonstrates how to store secrets like API keys encrypted in your repository while providing them as environment variables to your AWS Lambda functions.

 ## Use-cases